wgst/ml-gas-surface/docs/calculators/schnet.md

 # SchNet calculator

-[SchNet](https://github.com/atomistic-machine-learning/schnetpack) is one of the most popular message-passing neural-network-based MLIPs.
+[SchNet](https://github.com/atomistic-machine-learning/schnetpack) is one of the most popular message-passing neural-network-based MLIP.

 Below are the instructions on how to initialize the SchNet calculator, to run dynamics simulations within [NQCDynamics.jl](https://github.com/NQCD/NQCDynamics.jl) using [ASE interface](https://nqcd.github.io/NQCDynamics.jl/stable/NQCModels/ase/).